 Feeling overwhelmed by the sky-high interest rate on your credit card?
 You may not be stuck with that rate forever.

 Credit cards are great tools that can help you leverage your cash flow, since you can make purchases now and pay later.
 Cards can stretch your dollar a little further, too, if you take advantage of rewards or cash back cards.

 But credit cards are also known for coming with high interest rates that make carrying balances expensive for cardholders.
-As of 2017, travel and other rewards cards have average interest rates around 15.99 percent, while cash back credit cards run an average APR of 20.90 percent.
+As of 2017, travel and other rewards cards have average interest rates around 15.99%, while cash back credit cards run an average APR of 20.90%.

 If you currently carry a balance on your card and want to avoid incurring more debt, lowering the interest rate on your card can help.
 But how do you lower your credit card interest rate without switching cards?

 You can negotiate with your bank or credit card company to get a lower interest rate on your card.
 Although the card company may ultimately say “no,” knowing these steps could help improve your chances of getting a favorable response.

 How to negotiate a lower credit card interest rate